SeleneCosmia/learning.cr/kaomoji/README.md

 # kaomoji-cli

-### A commandline kaomoji catalog written in  [crystal](https://github.com/crystal-lang/crystal)
+### A commandline kaomoji catalog written in   [crystal](https://github.com/crystal-lang/crystal) 
 ---
-Current Usage is limited to a help and version option parser as this project is under active development, stay tuned 🫡
+Current usage is limited to a help and version option parser as this project is under active development, stay tuned 🫡

 - TODO: